-5. 10-Bit SAR ADC with 16-bit Auto-Averaging Accumulator and Autonomous Low Power Burst Mode
+5. SAR ADC with 16-Bit Auto-Averaging Accumulator and Autonomous Low Power Burst Mode

-The ADC0 on the Si1000/1/2/3/4/5 is a 300 ksps, 10-bit successive-approximation-register (SAR) ADC with integrated track-and-hold and programmable window detector.
+The ADC0 on Si1010/1/2/3/4/5 devices is a 300 ksps, 10-bit or 75 ksps, 12-bit successive-approximationregister (SAR) ADC with integrated track-and-hold and programmable window detector.
 ADC0 also has an autonomous low power Burst Mode which can automatically enable ADC0, capture and accumulate samples, then place ADC0 in a low power shutdown mode without CPU intervention.
 It also has a 16-bit accumulator that can automatically oversample and average the ADC results.
+See Section 5.4 for more details on using the ADC in 12-bit mode.

 The ADC is fully configurable under software control via Special Function Registers.
-The ADC0 operates in Single-ended mode and may be configured to measure various different signals using the analog multiplexer described in "5.5.
-ADC0 Analog Multiplexer" on page 91.
-The voltage reference for the ADC is selected as described in "5.7.
-Voltage and Ground Reference Options" on page 96.
+The ADC0 operates in Single-ended mode and may be configured to measure various different signals using the analog multiplexer described in "5.7.
+ADC0 Analog Multiplexer" on page 94.
+The voltage reference for the ADC is selected as described in "5.9.
+Voltage and Ground Reference Options" on page 99.